 PANELTECH.US's Call to Action : Green Education Leads to Social Responsibility & Green-Buying

-PANELTECH.US's call to action is to develop all levels of sustainable educational programs.
-Reuse and develop green products to support a circular economy.LAUSANNE, VAUD, SWITZERLAND, February 24, 2021 /EINPresswire.com/ -- Our living environment is in crisis.
+By Teri Billon and Yihfen Chen, PANELTECH.US CORPCALIFORNIA, UNITED STATES, February 24, 2021 /EINPresswire.com/ -- Our living environment is in crisis.
 Millions of people worldwide are already experiencing the damaging effects of climate change, pollution, rising sea levels, and natural disasters.
 The impacts of plastic and agricultural waste are particularly detrimental to our living environment.

 Fortunately, there’s a growing network of young people, educators, and supporters that are passionate about making our environment greener.
 “For young people, the climate crisis is one of the defining challenges of their age,” said Kumi Naidoo, Secretary-General of Amnesty International.
 On behalf of Amnesty International, Ipsos Mori questioned more than 10,000 people from 22 countries aged 18-25 (Gen Z).
 Respondents cited global warming as “the most important environmental issue facing the world (57%).”